 That is a short list, which is unfortunate because destination-based taxes are a bit more complicated.
 If the state isn’t on the above list, it is a destination-based state.

-Destination-based taxes are determined by where the buyer is located or takes title.
+Destination-based taxes are determined by where the buyer is located or takes the title.
 In most cases, taxes will be based on the “shipped to” address on your invoice.
 Again, this is simple on paper, but it can get complicated.

 The Difficulties of Destination-Based Taxes

 It’s worth emphasizing again, any state not listed above is considered destination-based.
 If you live in Dallas, Texas and you are shipping a sold product to Seattle, you would need to charge taxes based on the Seattle “shipped to” address which includes state and local tax.
-This can be confusing because each state has different levels of taxes; state, county, city and special jurisdiction that can be both in the county and city.
+This can be confusing because each state has different levels of taxes; state, county, city, and special jurisdiction that can be both in the county and city.
 It becomes more confusing with micro-local jurisdictions, commonly found around Kansas City.
-Moreover, max tax and reduced rates can complicate your efforts to calculate a destination based tax correctly.
+Moreover, max tax and reduced rates can complicate your efforts to calculate a destination-based tax correctly.
 These issues require extra research to ensure that you are charging the correct amount, so you aren’t stuck on the wrong side of an audit.

 The Single Article Tax

 While everything is relatively straightforward to understand on paper, the amount of work that goes into figuring out what taxes you should charge can be daunting.
 There is additional help out there ranging from software to websites that can help you determine what you should charge, but make sure that it is a trusted source.
 Check customer reviews, and call the solution providers directly.
 It will become very clear as to what companies offer the best solutions.
-It sounds like a lot of work, but once everything is up and running, you should be able to move smoothly through the muddy tax
+It sounds like a lot of work, but once everything is up and running, you should be able to move smoothly through the muddy tax law waters.

 If you’d like to learn how Sales Tax DataLINK’s sales tax solutions can help your business, please contact us at (479) 715-4275 or by email at firstname.lastname@example.org.